 Surface biofunctionalization to improve the efficacy of biomaterial substrates to be used in regenerative medicine

 Surface biofunctionalization has emerged in the past decade as a rising tool in Tissue Engineering and Regenerative Medicine (TERM) approaches.
-The development of biomaterials with regenerative properties is challenging, mainly due to the requirement of obtaining a surface that promotes cell attachment, proliferation and differentiation.
-Biomolecules, namely extracellular matrix proteins and growth factors, play a key role in the wound healing cascade mediating a wide range of cellular activities.
+The development of biomaterial substrates with regenerative properties is challenging, mainly due to the requirement of obtaining a surface that promotes cell attachment, proliferation and differentiation.
+Biomolecules, namely extracellular matrix proteins and growth factors, play a key role in the wound healing cascade, mediating a wide range of cellular activities.
 Therefore, the immobilization of such biomolecules at the surface of biomaterials has a remarkable interest for TERM strategies.
 Numerous variants can be used to biofunctionalize the surface of biomaterials, being classified as non-covalent and covalent immobilization strategies.
 Importantly, the maintenance of stable/available bioactive factors needs also to be considered.
-In this review, a wide range of bioactive molecules and different biofunctionalization strategies will be discussed, and the most relevant results achieved in the novel and most promising strategies.
+In this review, a wide range of bioactive molecules and different biofunctionalization strategies will be discussed, as well as the most relevant results achieved in the novel and most promising strategies.

 - This article is part of the themed collection: Recent Review Articles